wpilibsuite/allwpilib/design-docs/commands-v3.md

 groups will automatically include the names of all their constituent commands, with options to override when desired.

-The v3 framework will also provide a map of what command each resource is owned by.
+The v3 framework will also provide a map of what command each mechanism is owned by.
 The v2 framework only provides a list of the names of the running commands, without mapping those to subsystems.
 This also makes telemetry difficult, since the order of commands in the list does not correspond with subsystems; a command at a particular index may require different subsystems than a different